flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 ![RMP Transmission Keys](../../../assets/a32nx-briefing/pedestal/RMP-transmission-keys.png)

 !!! info ""
-    Currently only the VHF1-3 channels are available in the FBW A32NX for Microsoft Flight Simulator.
+    Only VHF1-3 channels are available in the Stable version of the A32NX.
+The rest of the channels are available and operational in the Development version of the A32NX.

 - Pressed:
     - Channel selected for transmission.